Hasan Konopacki: Activities in Lithuania

 From the summer of 1920, the Konopacki's lived in Vilnius, in an apartment in Lwowska street (today's Lvovo street).
 Although active in the Belarusian National movement, Hasan did not have a permanent job.
-He improved his poor military pension by working in various positions: ticket collector at the cinema on Wileńska street, road works supervisor or later as a supervisor at the Zamoyski estate in Iwje.
+He improved his poor military pension by working in various positions: ticket collector at the cinema on Wileńska street, road works supervisor or later as a supervisor at the Zamoyski estate in Iwye.

 He was deputy chairman of the Council of Elders of the Belarusian Music and Drama Club and secretary of the "Belarusian Civic Assembly".
 After the split of this body, in September, 1924, he became the vice-chairman of the newly formed "Provisional Belarusian Council", gathering supporters of a loyal cooperation with Poland, as opposed to the "Belarusian Deputies' Club" and other Belarusian organizations which mistrusted Warsaw.
 In April 1925, Konopacki, together with Bekisz and Łappo-Starzcki, left the council, disagreeing with the directions taken.
 In parallel, the "Provisional Belarusian Council" accused Hasan, previously treasurer's guardian of the organization, of financial mismanagement.